Mandurah line: Direct route

-When in opposition, the Labor Party opposed the Kenwick route and wanted the railway to be an extension of the Fremantle line.
-Murdoch University professor and transport expert Peter Newman also criticised the route for not going via Fremantle, but by 1999, had changed to advocating for a direct route along the Kwinana Freeway between Perth and Jandakot.
-Labor came around to supporting the Kenwick route by 2000, due to not wanting to be seen as too critical.
-The Department of Transport said the direct route could not be constructed as it would require the closure of the Kwinana Freeway bus lanes and it would serve a lower population than the Kenwick route.
-The following year, Labor was elected to government, and in July 2001, the new Cabinet approved changing the Mandurah line from the Kenwick route to the direct route along the Kwinana Freeway.
-This involved a tunnel to bring the line through the CBD.
-The main advantage of this route was that it made for a shorter and more direct journey from Mandurah to Perth, reducing the journey time by twelve minutes.
+While in opposition, the Labor Party opposed the Kenwick route and wanted the railway to be an extension of the Fremantle line.
+Murdoch University professor and transport expert Peter Newman criticised the route for not going via Fremantle, but by 1999, had changed to advocating for a direct route along the Kwinana Freeway between Perth and Jandakot.
+By 2000, the Labor Party was in favour of the Kenwick route; the party did not want to appear too critical, according to the member of parliament (MP) for Rockingham, Mark McGowan.
+The Department of Transport opposed the direct route, saying it would require the closure of the Kwinana Freeway bus lanes and serve a lower population than the Kenwick route.
+The following year, Labor was elected to state government, and in July 2001, the new Cabinet approved a change from the Kenwick route to the direct route along the Kwinana Freeway.
+This direct route involved a tunnel to bring the line through the central business district (CBD).
+The route's main advantage was that it made for a shorter, more direct journey from Mandurah to Perth, reducing the journey time by twelve minutes.
 It also allowed for stations near Murdoch University and at the southern side of the Perth CBD, but was more expensive, requiring parts of the original plan to be cut.
-To make use of the already-built Kenwick tunnel, the Thornlie line was to be built as a one-station spur off the Armadale line.
-The Mandurah line's opening date was extended by a year, but the government committed to the cost not exceeding that of the Kenwick route.
+To make use of the already-constructed Kenwick tunnel, the Thornlie line was to be built as a one-station spur off the Armadale line.
+The Mandurah line's opening date was postponed for a year, but the government committed to not exceeding the cost of the Kenwick route.

 The master plan for the new route was released in August 2002.
-There were to be stations at William Street (later renamed Perth Underground), Esplanade (later renamed (Elizabeth Quay), (Note: Esplanade station was renamed Elizabeth Quay station on 31 January 2016.)
+There were to be stations at William Street (later renamed Perth Underground), Esplanade (later renamed Elizabeth Quay), (Note: Esplanade station was renamed Elizabeth Quay station on 31 January 2016.)
 Canning Bridge, Leach Highway (later renamed Bull Creek), South Street (later renamed Murdoch), Thomsons Lake (later renamed Cockburn Central), Thomas Road (later renamed Kwinana), Rockingham, Waikiki (later renamed Warnbro), and Mandurah.
-South Lake station (at Berrigan Drive) was removed to save $6 million.
-Leda station was funded but not planned for construction initially due to the lack of nearby suburban development; the station, now known as Wellard, was later brought forward to be constructed with the rest of the line.
-The upgrades to the Armadale line between Perth and Kenwick were scaled back.
-The planned opening dates were December 2006 for Perth to Waikiki, and December 2007 for Waikiki to Mandurah.
+(Note: The stations between Canning Bridge and Mandurah adopted their current name by the time contracts were awarded for their construction in 2004 and 2005.
+Perth Underground station adopted its current name before opening in 2007.)
+South Lake station at Berrigan Drive was removed to save $6 million.
+Leda station was funded but not initially planned for construction due to the lack of nearby suburban development; the station, now known as Wellard, was later brought forward to be constructed with the rest of the line.
+Planned upgrades to the Armadale line between Perth and Kenwick were scaled back.
+The section from Perth to Waikiki was planned to open in December 2006, and the section between Waikiki and Mandurah was planned to open the following December.